Want Books To Learn Spoken Arabic? Here Are The Best

-We just released an excellent new book called Egyptian Arabic: Easy Stories With English Translations.
-The book's aimed at high-beginners to low-intermediate learners and a great way to build vocabulary and comprehension.
+We recently released an excellent book called Egyptian Arabic: Easy Stories With English Translations.
+The book’s aimed at high-beginners to low-intermediate learners and a great way to build vocabulary and comprehension.

 It contains incrementally challenging mini stories on various topics with comprehension exercises, key vocab lists and English translations.

 You can listen to the audio on our website.

 It is definitely more suitable for learners with at least a little bit of previous study (especially if you studied MSA or another dialect and are moving over to Egyptian).

 The second part is especially good for higher level learners.

 This is a book series that you really should own if you’re serious about Egyptian.

 While one common complaint is that it’s entirely written in Arabic, the unique thing about it is that it’s written in spoken Egyptian and not formal Arabic.
 This is rare in that it provides you with lots of reading practice in the actual spoken language of Egypt.